- Going back to the basics remains to be the best precautionary measure for Filipinos at present

 While there is a limited information about the new virus strain that was first detected and has been spreading in China, health officials are encouraging the public to protect themselves by simply practicing proper hygiene all the time.

-Going back to the basics, according to both the Department of Health in the Philippines and World Health Organization, is the best precautionary measure Filipinos can do in order to protect themselves even there is no confirmed case of the said vi
+Going back to the basics, according to both the Department of Health in the Philippines and World Health Organization, is the best precautionary measure Filipinos can do in order to protect themselves especially as there have been confirmed cases of the vi

 Wash your hands